mkmad/gcp/networks/Loadbalancers/README.md

 3. Add a target pool in the same region as your instances.
 Run the following to create the target pool and use the health check, which is required for the service to function:

     A target pool is a group of backend instances that receive incoming traffic from external passthrough Network Load Balancers.
 All backend instances of a target pool must reside in the same Google Cloud region.
 External passthrough Network Load Balancers can use either a backend service or a target pool to define the group of backend instances.

+    These target pools can only be used with forwarding rules that can handle TCP and UDP traffic.

     ```
     gcloud compute target-pools create www-pool \